andrey-vorontsov/petridish-project/PetriDish/README.txt

 Bug fix: Cells blink out of existence for a frame (happened when another cell, elsewhere, died).
 Tweaked and balanced some miscellaneous stats in an effort to increase playability.

+Version 0.0.7
+Set up the simulation to really be properly playable.
+The game 'cheats in' agars, grazers, and preds at random intervals to keep the thing going.
+SHIPPABLE VERSION

 KNOWN ISSUES

 Cells get stuck against each other trying to eat the same target; increasingly rare in current versions.
-Plants sometimes get squished out of the way of a moving cell (very rare).
+Plants sometimes get squished out of the way of their children or other cells, still.
 Grazers look pretty awkward piling on to and spinning around Plants.

 NOTES